-From brunch spots, restaurants off the tourist track, and where to find the best coffee… here are the best restaurants to visit in Varanasi, India!
-Definitely don’t miss Blue Lassi!
+From brunch spots, restaurants off the tourist track, and where to find the best coffee… here are the best restaurants to visit in Varanasi, India.

-India is a well-documented assault to the senses.
+India is a well-documented assault on the senses.
 There’s the kaleidoscope of colours, all saffron yellows, blues, reds and fuchsia pinks, each one brighter than the last.
-Then there’s the never-ending buzz of noise, which comes mostly from the tuk tuk drivers who endlessly honk their horns as they zip through the craziness of the roads.
+Then there’s the never-ending buzz of noise, which comes mostly from the tuk-tuk drivers who endlessly honk their horns as they zip through the craziness of the roads.

 Why visit Varanasi?

-In some parts, Varanasi is as busy and loud as the rest of India.
-Crossing the road here was one of the most nerve-wracking things to do in the whole trip.
-I honestly don’t know how we got out alive as it was absolute chaos.
-There are also lots of narrow winding lanes that weave their way down to ghats and you often have to jump into the side to let people on bikes past.
+In some parts, Varanasi is as busy and loud and manic as the rest of India.
+Crossing the road here was one of the most nerve-wracking things to do during the whole trip.
+It was absolute chaos, with horns honking everywhere!
+With lots of narrow winding lanes weaving their way down to ghats, you often have to jump into the side to let people on bikes past.

 However, once you get down to the ghats it has this real sense of calm.
 I remember walking back along the ghats after visiting one of the cafes I mention later, Brown Bread Cafe, and it was probably the most relaxed I’d felt in the whole trip.
-Just being by the water brings a real sense of calm and peacefulness.
-And trust me, that was much needed after everything else.
+Just being by the water brings a real sense of calm and peacefulness, which was very much welcomed.

-Let’s hop to it.
-Here are – in my opinion – the best places to visit in Varanasi for delicious food, authentic Indian cuisine, and awesome coffee!
+Now let’s get to the food.
+Here are the best places to visit in Varanasi for delicious food, authentic Indian cuisine, and awesome coffee!

 My favourite restaurants in Varanasi